chrisweb/chris.lu/README.md

 layout:

-with the pages folder in previous next.js version, you had the possibility to wrap the children property of your _app.tsx with a layout component to then have that layout being applied to every page, but the disadvantage was that it would then be used by every single page in your pages folder, all other solutions involved writing more code, for example by adding custom code inside of your _app.tsx that would check which route you were on and based on that switch to another layout, or you could have imported different layouts in every page file and wrap you page into those layout components
+with the pages directory in previous next.js version, you had the possibility to wrap the `children` property of your `_app.tsx` with a layout component to then have that layout being applied to every page, but the disadvantage was that it would then be used by every single page in your pages directory, all other solutions involved writing more code, for example by adding custom code inside of your _app.tsx that would check which route you were on and based on that switch to another layout, or you could have imported different layouts in every page file and wrap you page into those layout components

 with the new layout system it is much easier to have different layouts for different segments of your website